|Ward Hill Lamon|

 April 4, 1862 - In the U.S., the Battle of Yorktown began as Union General George B. McClellan closed in on Richmond, Va.

 April 4, 1865 - According to the recollection of one of his friends, Ward Hill Lamon, President Abraham Lincoln dreamed on this night in 1865 of “the subdued sobs of mourners” and a corpse lying on a catafalque in the White House East Room.
-In the dream, Lincoln asked a soldier standing guard “Who is dead in the White House?” to which the soldier replied, “the President.he was killed by an assassin.”
+In the dream, Lincoln asked a soldier standing guard “Who is dead in the White House?” to which the soldier replied, “the President.
+He was killed by an assassin.”
 Lincoln woke up at that point.
 On April 11, he told Lamon that the dream had “strangely annoyed” him ever since.
 Ten days after having the dream, Lincoln was shot dead by an assassin while attending the theater.

-April 4, 1865 – During the Civil War, a day after Union forces captured Richmond, Virginia, U.S. President Abraham Lincoln visited the Confederate capital.
+April 4, 1865 – During the Civil War, a day after Union forces captured Richmond, Va., U.S. President Abraham Lincoln visited the Confederate capital.
 During a stop at the Confederate White House, he sat for a few moments at the desk of Jefferson Davis.

 April 4, 1875 – German explorer and geographer of Africa Karl Mauch passed away at the age of 37 at Stuttgart in modern-day Germany.
 He reported on the archaeological ruins of Great Zimbabwe in 1871 during his search for the biblical land of Ophir.